-Admissions for all pupils, including those with SEND into mainstream places are administered through Bradford Local Authority admissions team.
+Admissions for all pupils, including those with SEND into mainstream places are administered by the Governors; who are the admission authority for the school.
 Admission for pupils with an EHCP is through Bradford's SEND Team.
 Further details of how to contact them are available on our admissions page, or from the school office.